2a) Honeycomb Holstein Model

 Record simulation metadata

 At this point we are done sampling and taking measurements.
-Next, we want to calculate the final acceptance rate for the various types of udpates we performed, as well as write the simulation metadata to file, including the contents of the additional_info dictionary.
+Next, we want to calculate the final acceptance rate for the various types of update we performed, as well as write the simulation metadata to file, including the contents of the metadata dictionary.

 # Calculate acceptance rates.